-☐ EBACC SUBJECTS (students need to select at least one of these three subjects) ☐ OPTIONAL SUBJECTS (ie. those that students may select or are nominated to by school staff) aspects are s likely cost of r ubject to chang naterials and w pooklet is as accurate as we can make it, some ge - for instance, specific course content and the rork wear.
-In all instances, the respective subject information and advice. · · oncerns, there are a number of people available range of areas and ways.
-These include : : ☐ Mrs Towle -☐ Mrs Street-☐ Ms Wagsta Mr Willingham - Headteacher Mrs Towle - Assistant Headteacher - KS3 Mrs Street- Pastoral Support Officer for Y9 Ms Wagstaff - Careers, Information, Advice & Educational Guidance lead The table below shows the key dates relevant to the options process; 29th April Options Evening Options Evening The evening will begin with an explanation of the options process and a description of the guidance that will be provided for students.
-There will be then an opportunity to speak with subject teachers, see examples of the type of work completed in each subject and ask specific questions. w/c 4 th May Individual Each student will have an individual meeting with a senior member of staff during the school day, to discuss their subject choices.
-14th May 14th May Options Deadline Students need to submit their options choices on time.
-Individual Parental Once all the forms have been processed, individual letters confirming the subjects studied in Year 9 will be sent home.

-Individual meetings will be held with the parents of any

-students who still have concerns or whose choices cannot
+About this booklet The information in this booklet is divided into four sections: □ CORE SUBJECTS (those taken by all Key Stage 4 students) ☐ MODERN FOREIGN LANGUAGE (all students are encouraged to consider this option, some will need to take French due to the route they are on) □ EBACC SUBJECTS (students need to select at least one between Geography and History) □ OPTIONAL SUBJECTS (ie. those that students may select or are nominated to by school staff) Whilst the information in this booklet is as accurate as we can make it, some aspects are subject to change - for instance, specific course content and the likely cost of materials and work wear.
+In all instances, the respective subject teacher is the best source of information and advice.
+For all non-subject specific concerns, there are a number of people available in school to offer support in a range of areas and ways.
+These include: ☐ Mr Willingham - Headteacher ☐ Mr Feaviour - Assistant Headteacher - KS4 ☐ Mrs Fisher & Mrs Street - Pastoral Support Officers ☐ Ms Wagstaff - Careers, Information, Advice & Educational Guidance lead

+The table below shows the key dates relevant to the options process;

+11 th May Options Evening The evening will begin with an explanation of the options process and a description of the guidance that will be provided for students.
+There will be then an opportunity to speak with subject teachers, see examples of the type of work completed in each subject and ask specific questions. w/c 17 th May Individual Options Meetings Each student will have an individual meeting with a senior member of staff during the school day, to discuss their subject choices.
+24th May Options Deadline Students need to submit their options choices on time, using the platform Sims Options online July 2023 Individual Parental Meetings & Confirmation Letters Sent Home Once all the forms have been processed, individual letters confirming the subjects studied in Year 10 will be sent home.
+Individual meetings will be held with the parents of any students who still have concerns or whose choices cannot be accommodated.
-be accommodated.